Highways in Poland: Tolls

+Poznań-East – Sługocin: 85 km; 64 PLN (€14); Open system: two toll stations are located at the ends of the section; a person driving the whole distance pays at both gates, while a person entering or leaving the motorway mid-section pays only at one gate.; Electronic toll collection through the Autopay mobile app allows one to choose the "fast gates" instead of waiting in the queue to the regular gates.

+A4: Mysłowice – Kraków-Balice; STX; 52 km; 32 PLN (€6); Will become free for vehicles up to 3.5 tons on 16 March 2027; Kraków bypass, including the common sections with S7 and S52, is free.

 Vehicles over 3.5 tons and buses

 Using e-Toll is obligatory for buses as well as all vehicles with maximum permissible weight exceeding 3.5 tons (including the trailer) while driving on the Polish roads (not just the highways).
 More details can be found on the e-Toll website.